rschristopher/rschristopher.github.io/src/saving/appendix/airgapped-computer.md

     to take an existing laptop or desktop and simply remove the wifi card
     and all built-in networking devices.
+    Additionally, you may want to run
+    [TailsOS](https://tails.net/) from a bootable USB
+    (as an added layer of security).

     **downside:** not all computers
     allow for this kind of customization,